Skip to Content

 Mower head gasket

-Mate the cylinder head with the block, be sure it seats correctly on the block dowels.
+Mate the cylinder head with the block; be sure it seats correctly on the block dowels.
 Hand thread all the bolts into the head until they seat.
 At this point, we’ll need a torque wrench to nail the procedure correctly.
 It is not advisable to tighten without a torque wrench.
 Getting this part wrong risks warping the head and damaging the gasket.

 Check out lawnmower head gaskets on the Amazon link below.